-Save for certain provisions applying to the financial sector, no other industries are specifically regulated by the Competition Law.
+Except for certain provisions applying to the financial sector, no other industries are specifically regulated by the CL.

-Certain sector-specific provisions governing activities of the public utilities and other service providers are contained in special laws, such as the Energy Law, Electronic Communications Law, Postal Law, etc. For example, the Energy Law expressly prohibits operators of the energy systems to abuse their position by undertaking activities not directly related to fulfilment of their tasks, imposes the obligation to ensure transmission capacities to autonomous producers of energy.
+Certain sector-specific provisions governing activities of the public utilities and other service providers are contained in special laws.
+For example, the Energy Law expressly prohibits operators of the energy systems to abuse their position by undertaking activities not directly related to fulfilment of their tasks, imposes the obligation to ensure transmission capacities to autonomous producers of energy.
 Another example is the Electronic Communications Law, which provides that an electronic communications merchant with a significant influence in access and interconnection markets can be made subject to obligations of transparency, equal treatment, provision of access to electronic network, etc.